pixijs/guides/docs/basics/interaction.md

 sprite.on('pointerdown', (event) => { alert('clicked!'); });
 ```

-Check out the {@link PIXI.DisplayObject} for the list of interaction events supported.
+Check out the {@link PIXI.DisplayObject DisplayObject} for the list of interaction events supported.

 ## Use Pointer Events